jahtex2000/programmer-jokes/README.md

 Why did the two functions stop calling each other?
 Because they had constant arguments.

 “If you win you get to exit vim” “What’s the game?”
 “Exiting vim”

+All programmers are playwrights, and all computers are lousy actors.

+I’d tell them a UDP joke but there’s no guarantee that they would get it.

+Two bytes meet.
+The first byte asks, “Are you ill?”